Skip to main content

 What a future co-injury mode would add

-Product research (internal Notion briefs) calls out multi-area plans: separate progress per region, fatigue caps across sessions, and clearer "primary vs secondary" injury tagging.
+Product research points toward richer multi-area plans: separate progress per region, fatigue caps across sessions, and clearer "primary vs secondary" injury tagging.
 Those require clinician-grade configuration — we list them here so expectations stay honest while the hand-first library grows.

 Practical takeaway for patients